Porte de la Chapelle station

 Porte de la Chapelle ([pɔʁt də la ʃapɛl]) is a station on line 12 of the Paris Métro in the districts of La Chapelle and Goutte d'Or and the 18th arrondissement.

 The station opened on 23 August 1916 as part of the extension of the Nord-Sud company's line A from Jules Joffrin.
 On 27 March 1931 line A became line 12 of the Métro.

-Porte de la Chapelle was the terminus of line 12 until 18 December 2012, when an extension opened to Front Populaire.
+Porte de la Chapelle was the terminus of line 12 from 1916 until 18 December 2012, when an extension opened to Front Populaire.

 The station is named after the Porte de la Chapelle, a gate in the nineteenth century Thiers wall of Paris, on the Rue de la Chapelle, the old Roman road to Calais via Saint-Denis, now Route nationale 1.
 It was named after a village that was annexed by Paris in 1860 and was named after a chapel to Saint Genevieve built in the 6th century.

 The station is featured in "Crossroads", an episode of the American HBO series "Band of Brothers".

+A street-level interchange with Paris tramway Line 3b opened on 15 December 2012.

-Work is under way to extend the line into the commune of Aubervilliers, initially to Front Populaire, which opened in 2012.
-It is proposed to extend it further north through several stations to La Courneuve – Aubervilliers RER line B station or La Courneuve 6 Routes Tramway line 1 station.
+It is proposed to extend line 12 further north through from Aubervilliers' town hall to La Courneuve–Aubervilliers RER B station then La Courneuve 6 Routes Tramway line 1 station, for interconnection with Grand Paris Express' lines 16 and 17.
+Despite the tracks having been laid all to way to La Courneuve's train station during the extension to Mairie d'Aubervilliers, no platforms have been built at the train station.

-An interchange with Paris tramway Line 3b opened on 15 December 2012.
-The tramway terminates at Porte de la Chapelle.
+In 2025, Porte de la Chapelle has lost its central track, and the two initial island platforms were merged into one following the line's northern extension to Aubervilliers.
+The siding track northeast from the station, has also been decommissioned, leaving only the revision track northwest intact.